dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 Before utilizing the data for modeling, we need to verify the data consistency and remove or correct the wrong data.
 Thanks to the various data sources, same event is usually covered by multiple data reocords hence that redundency existis.
 Verification is possible due to data redundency.
 For example, The rider's arrival at a restaurant is recorded in the riders' behavior data and rider's trace data.

 Data inconsistency has been studied in many papers and some classical methods were proposed to detect and repair error data.
 CFD is the most important method in this field, other methods also includes Bayesian estimation and maximum likelihood.
 However, these methods cannot be use in the delivery system.
 CFD cannot be used because explicit semantic dependency is lacking in the system.
 Moreover, data inconsistency in delivery system tends to be quantitative instead of logical, hence manually defined funtional dependency cannot capture all the error data.
+Moreover, existing methods usually based on a single relation table, while in our case, data are gather from different sources.
+Data inconsistency might happen during the data fusing process.

 In our method, we find the data inconsistency by first clustering the data to rider-related and restaurant-related.
 Then we compare the data with rider's mobility pattern and restaurant's operation pattern.